phaserjs/phaser/README.md

 * Added Group.addNewSprite(x,y,key) for quick addition of new Sprites to a Group
 * Fixed Group.sort so the sortHandler is called correctly
 * Added Group.swap(a,b) to swap the z-index of 2 objects with optional rendering update boolean
+* Sprites dispatch killed/revived and added to and removed from Group events.
+* Added Input drag, bounds, sprite bounds and snapping support.

 V0.9.6